-Associate Professors Findley and Seals; Assistant Professor Thelen.
+Associate Professors Findley and Seals; Assistant Professor Thelen; Instructor Oslund.

 The goal of Alma's Education Department is to help students become effective teachers by developing general knowledge, specific subject expertise and teaching skills.
-The one key to the education program's success is its strong emphasis on practical experience.
+One key to the education program's success is its strong emphasis on practical experience.
 Beginning in the first or second year, students explore various teaching roles and develop teaching skills by working in classrooms in local schools.

 Career opportunities include teaching at the early childhood, elementary or secondary levels in public, private or parochial schools.
 The Michigan State Board of Education certifies all teachers.
 Alma College is authorized to recommend to the State Board those students who have completed a bachelor's degree, passed state required Subject Area Tests in teaching majors and minors, and successfully fulfilled all requirements of the Teacher Education Program.
-In addition, the State Department of Education requires all students who seek certification to pay a fee of \$125 to receive a certificate.
+In addition, the State Department of Education requires all students who seek certification to pay a fee of \$160 to receive a certificate.

 Alma students may seek either secondary or elementary certification and an endorsement in Early Childhood Education.
-No course may count for more than one Teaching Major or Minor.
+No course may count for more than one Teaching Major or Minor: Students seeking the double majors of History and Social Studies must see Dr. Findley.